humanlayer/humanlayer/docs/getting-started.md

 ### Try a Human as tool

-`fl.human_as_tool()` gives you a generic, LLM-ready tool that an agent can call to contact a human for feedback, advice, or other input.
+`hl.human_as_tool()` gives you a generic, LLM-ready tool that an agent can call to contact a human for feedback, advice, or other input.
 See [the langchain human as tool example](../examples/langchain/03-human_as_tool.py) for more.